arsalan-darbandi/Parse-a-plain-text-file-into-a-CSV-file-using-Python/README.md

 open and read the txt file.
 ```
-text_file = open("Multi.txt", "r") # Multi is name of my file and Multi.txt must be in the same folder otherwise you have to write the direction of specific file.
+text_file = open("Name_of_File.txt", "r") # Multi is name of my file and Name_of_File.txt must be in the same folder otherwise you have to write the direction of specific file.
 ```
 Read each line of text file and save it in lines.
 ```